-On 29 April the UN Committee on the Elimination of Racial Discrimination (CERD) issued findings on Cameroon, expressing deep concern about widespread violent attacks and clashes between security forces and armed separatist groups.
+On 29 April the UN Committee on the Elimination of Racial Discrimination (CERD) expressed deep concern about widespread violent attacks and clashes between security forces and armed separatist groups in Cameroon.
 CERD urged the government to prioritize national reconciliation and transitional justice, as well as ensure accountability.